mhilmyh/algo-data-struct/README.md

 # Nothing To Do Here
 This is just a place where i archived my C code.
-And it is mostly about algorithm and data structure.
+And it is mostly about algorithm, data structure and competitive programming.